cymophic/crm-system/README.md

 ## 📝 Notes

-- **Development mode** uses SQLite and Redis by default, runs Django's development server with live code reload via volume mounting.
+- **Development mode** uses SQLite, Redis, and Celery by default, runs Django's development server with live code reload via volume mounting.
 Optional PostgreSQL support available.
-- **Production mode** requires PostgreSQL and Redis, runs Gunicorn with immutable container images
+- **Production mode** requires PostgreSQL, Redis, and Celery, runs Gunicorn with immutable container images
-- Logs are automatically rotated (max 10MB per file, 5 backups)
+- **Application file logs** are automatically rotated (max 10MB per file, 5 backups)
-- Static files are served via WhiteNoise in production
-- Session expires after 1 day or when browser closes
-- **Note:** Make commands require at least one container to be running.
+- **Make commands** require at least one container to be running.
 If no containers are running, start with `make dev` or `make prod` first.